Applique Cushion. Try out three different methods of this traditional textile craft, then choose your favourite technique and make a cushion.

 Improvers (basic sewing skills required).
 If you’ve not yet learned how to use a sewing machine, then consider one of my Beginners Sewing Courses first.
 You will get maximum enjoyment from this workshop if you can already do free-motion embroidery.

-This Applique cushion class will let you try out three different methods of applique.
-The methods are traditional raw edge (or zig-zag), free-motion embroidery, then reverse applique, sometimes known as 'Cut through'.
+This Applique cushion workshop will let you try out three different methods of applique.
+The methods are traditional raw edge (or zig-zag), free-motion embroidery, then reverse applique, sometimes known as ‘Cut through’.

 Then choose your favourite method to create a unique picture panel, and make it into a lovely new cushion.
 Use your own design or one of mine, it’s up to you.